Safi0919/chatbot-eGain/README.md

 ### Features:
 - Chat-style interface with modern UI/UX design
-- Dynamic message rendering using JavaScript DOM manipulation
-- Responsive layout for desktop and mobile
+- Responsive layout for users having a desktop
 - Basic error handling for unexpected or invalid inputs

 ---